 How much does an E-2 visa lawyer in London cost?

-Can a London E-2 visa lawyer help with renewals and extensions?
+Can you help with E-2 visa renewals and extensions?

 This guide is provided for informational purposes only and does not constitute legal advice.
 Immigration outcomes depend on the specifics of each case, and E-2 investor visa applications are subject to USCIS review and approval.
 Prospective investors should consult a qualified U.S. immigration attorney before making any decisions regarding investment or immigration strategy.